Michael Waddell’s Wildlife Management Tips & Techniques

 Considering Your Management Options

 Once your property resources have been assessed, next determine the specific wildlife species you’d like to attract.
-When doing so, Michael suggests considering which of their four basic requirements could be improved on your property, as well as the amount of time and money you’re willing to put towards improving them.
+When doing so, Michael suggests considering which of their four basic requirements could be improved on your property.
+You’ll also want to consider the amount of time and money you’re willing to put towards improving them.

 After you’ve identified the wildlife species you’d like to attract more of, and the specific resources you’ll either need to enhance or introduce, start developing a personalized plan that will provide the habitat they require.
 Michael recommends approaching this process like a marathon, not a sprint.
-Simply begin improving the specific resource that’s most critical to achieving your wildlife habitat goals, then address the others as time and/or money allows.
+Begin improving the specific resource that’s most critical to achieving your wildlife habitat goals.
+Address the others as time and/or money allows.
 “Keep in mind it’s not a one-size-fits-all formula,” he adds.

 Seeking Outside Assistance